ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 cd Watson-NLP/Watson-NLP-Custom-Model-Container/Runtime
 ```
-In this directory is a `Dockerfile` and a `models` subdirectory.
-During the build, any models that are in the `models` directory will be copied into the container image.
+You will find in this directory a `Dockerfile` and a `models` subdirectory.
+When we build the container image, any models that are in the `models` directory will be copied into the image.

-### 2. Save your model
+### 2. Export your model
 In this step you will save a Watson NLP model to your machine.
 If you have a model in a Watson Studio notebook that you want to use, then follow the instructions below to export it.
 Otherwise, you can complete this tutorial using this sample [model](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion).
 Save it to the `models` directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip ahead to step 3.

-Create an access token with *Editor* role in the IBM Cloud Pak for Data GUI: **Manage > Access control > Access tokens**.
+Go to the page for your project in the IBM Cloud Pak for Data GUI.
+Create an access token with *Editor* role using **Manage > Access control > Access tokens**.

 ![access token](Images/access_token.png)